The Winter Garden Cocktail Bar

 Our bar team, headed by the legendary Brian Silva is well versed in crafting beautifully balanced classic cocktails as well as having an ever evolving short list of bespoke in house creations.

 Recognised in the national press as one of the top bars in London for its drinks and service. why not slip away from the outside world and into one of our Dry Martinis…

-Guests can dine in the bar from the full restaurant menu from 12 noon to 4 pm daily and the bar is open midday to midnight.
+Our Royal Cream Tea is available 12 noon to 5 pm daily and the bar is open midday to midnight.

 A dark wood bar where the barmen expertly mix classic cocktails, a Martini (stirred never shaken), a Gimlet, a Bloody Mary on a Sunday afternoon.
 Understated glamour of a by-gone era and simple old fashioned elegance

 …Rules has always done cocktails, without making a big deal of them, but now it will – with a reinvented cocktail bar which lets people enjoy a drink before, after or instead of serious feeding.

 The mixologist’s choice of standard cocktail glass, quite stubby and about 75ml capacity, is the size classic cocktails were meant to be.

 His list contains just 10 cocktails.
 “Long lists confuse people,” he explains, “we’ll be able to make anything anybody asks for, without a modern twist.
 But these 10 are special to Rules.”